 When I returned to gaming about four years ago, I had heard of various retro-clones that used the Open Gaming License to create the feel of earlier versions.
 Since I have only played earlier editions of any rpg (Marvel, Shadowrun, D&D, Ars Magica, Hero, etc.), these neoclassical rulesets seemed like the perfect place to start.
 I downloaded several and eagerly read through the rules.

 What followed was a tremendous sense of nostalgia.
 I read OSRIC and remembered all the games my high school group played until 3am.
 It was great!
 I also read many others, all with similar feelings.
 I went into my RPG library and dug out my B/X rules, BECMI rules, 1e rules and 2e rules.
 I skimmed through most of them before diving into my notebook of house rules.
-(Note: It's not this set of house rules, but I like the name.)
+(Note: It's not this set of house rules (broken link), but I like the name.)

 Finding the Great Tome of House Rules helped me remember the way my group played the game.
 We amalgamated rules from almost every version we had.
 We used 1e stat blocks for everything, we had THAC0, we had no limit to the number of attacks a fighter gained against 1HD or less creatures.
 We also had certain NPC races as their own character class (There is no good link for were-swans).
 We never found a spell we didn't like.
 We loved all character classes as well.
 We had guns and lasers.
 All in all, our rule system was best described as founded in 1e, but influenced by the simplicity of B/X & BECMI, using all the settings and kits of 2e.
 There is no good description for the skill system we used.
 Please don't ask me to try.